DarthPellegrini/LibraryMS/README.md

 # LibraryMS
-A Small Library Management System using Swing
+A Small Library Management System using Spring and Hibernate, Designed as a Case Study for a Internship.